marcglasberg/asyncredux.com/react/tutorial/the-basic-ui.md

 ## Try it yourself

-Type "Buy food" in the input, and press the `Add` button or the `Enter` key.
+Type "Buy milk" in the input, and press the `Add` button or the `Enter` key.
 Try adding other todo items.
 Then remove all of them by clicking the `Remove All` button.